reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   auto: 0086-twelve
 ---

 Elasticsearch is built on [Apache Lucene](https://lucene.apache.org) and was first released by Elasticsearch N.V. (now Elastic) in 2010.
-According to the website of [Elastic](https://www.elastic.co/what-is/elasticsearch), it is a distributed, open-source **search and analytics engine** for all types of data, including textual, numerical, geospatial, structured, and unstructured.
+According to the website of [Elastic](https://www.elastic.co/what-is/elasticsearch), it is a **distributed open-source search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured**.

 The operations of Elasticsearch are exposed as REST APIs.
-The primary functions are of storing Documents in an Index, searching the Index with powerful Queries to fetch those Documents, and also run analytic functions on the data. **Spring Data Elasticsearch provides a simple interface to perform these operations on Elasticsearch instead of the REST APIs.**
+The primary functions are

+* storing documents in an index,
+* searching the index with powerful queries to fetch those documents, and
+* run analytic functions on the data.

+**Spring Data Elasticsearch provides a simple interface to perform these operations on Elasticsearch as an alternative to using the REST APIs directly.**

-In this article, we will use Spring Data Elasticsearch to highlight the main capabilities of Elasticsearch - indexing of documents and searching and finally build a simple search application for searching products in a product inventory.
+In this article, we will use Spring Data Elasticsearch to highlight the main capabilities of Elasticsearch - indexing of documents and searching - and finally build a simple search application for searching products in a product inventory.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch" %}